blbadger/blbadger.github.io/language-discreteness.md

 c blue,
 ```

-although it should be noted that if the maximum number of gradient descent iterations increases to $N=1500$, the 7b parameter model yields
+although it should be noted that if the maximum number of gradient descent iterations $N$ increases to $N=1500$, the 7b parameter Llama yields a better

 $$
 a_g = \mathtt{The \; sky \; is \; blue2}
 $$

-With the 30 billion parameter model, we find that at least somewhat accurate input representations are made from deeper and deeper layers: representation after 4 transformer blocks is qualitatively similar to what is found for 1 block (above) even after 12 (!) transformer blocks, we get a recognizable input representation of
+With the 30 billion parameter Llama, we find that at least somewhat accurate input representations are made from deeper and deeper layers: representation after 4 transformer blocks is qualitatively similar to what is found for 1 block (above) even after 12 (!) transformer blocks, we get a recognizable input representation of

 $$
 a_g = \mathtt{The \; sky \; Stage \; blueInd}
 $$

-(note that with the 7b parameter model, the top-5 representation of the input is
+Note that with the 7 billion parameter version of Llama, a typical top-5 representation of the input at a depth of 12 blocks for the same $N$ is

 ```
 havior skyichtetfiterson